mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 transfer.
 As with all functions, this returns futures that we can use to collect data if we want in the future.

+*Developers note: we explicitly replicate here in order to take advantage of efficient tree-broadcasting algorithms.
+This is purely a performance consideration, everything would have worked fine without this, but the explicit broadcast turns a 30s communication+computation into a 2s communication+computation.*

 Aggregate predictions by majority vote
 --------------------------------------

 For each estimator we now have an independent prediction of the passenger counts for all of the rides in our test data.
-In other words for each ride we have 178 different opinions on how many passengers were in the cab.
+In other words for each ride we have 177 different opinions on how many passengers were in the cab.
 By averaging these opinions together we hope to achieve a more accurate consensus opinion.